Nexmo/station/_documentation/verify/overview.md

 ## Features

-Nexmo handles code generation, verification and delivery via the fastest route available.
-You pay only for successful verifications, regardless of where your user resides.
+Nexmo Verify API offers powerful default behaviour for easy integration.
+By default we will handle the code generation and verification, and deliver the message via the fastest route available.
+You can also control the user experience by defining which [workflow](/verify/guides/workflows-and-events) should be used for each request; by default Nexmo will use SMS followed by TTS and another TTS in most cases.

+> It is possible to supply your own PIN code in some circumstances, please contact your account manager.

-If the user does not respond to one of two SMS [within a specified time period](/verify/guides/verification-events#timing-of-each-event), the Verify API sends it as a voice call using [TTS](/concepts/guides/glossary#tts-api) (Text to Speech) based on the user's locale.
+Delivery of the PIN code to the user uses a combination of SMS messages and [TTS](/concepts/guides/glossary#tts-api) (Text to Speech) calls based on the user's locale.
 For example, the TTS for a `61*` phone number is sent in English with an Australian accent (`en-au`).
-You can specify the language, accent and gender in the request.
+You can specify the language, accent and gender in the Verify request.

 ## Concepts